 Back in the Windows Dev Center page for your new app, click Services.

 In the Services page, click Live Services site under Microsoft Azure Mobile Services.

 In the App Settings tab, make a note of the values of Client secret and Package security identifier (SID).

-The client secret and package SID are important security credentials.
+Security Note The client secret and package SID are important security credentials.
 Do not share these values with anyone or distribute them with your app.

 Configure your Notification Hub